nus-cs2113-AY2122S2/ip/docs/README.md

 ```
 ### `find` - Find tasks based on matching keyword(s)

-Lists all tasks that Duke has with the matching keyword(s)
+Lists all tasks that Duke has with the matching keyword(s) in order.

 Format: `find [keyword(s)]`